-According to Business Insider, as of 2012, there were over half a billion websites.
+According to Statista, as of 2021, there were over 1.88 billion websites.
 With that many websites, how do you set yours apart from all the others in your niche?

 You've probably heard that you should set yourself up as an authority.
 You want to be the person that people turn to when they want to know anything about your industry.
 Suddenly, if you are seen as a real authority in your field, it also becomes easier to sell your service or products.